OWASP/www-chapter-national-institute-of-engineering-mysuru/index.md

 ## Next Meetings/Events

+**Stay tuned for our upcoming Events/Meetups!**

+## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 12th August 2024, 9:00am IST\
 **Venue:** NIE North Auditorium, Mysuru\
-OWASP NIE Student Chapter is conducting its chapter meetup to discuss and plan upcoming activities for the next semester and review the month in application security.
-We will be finalizing the plan for our next hands-on workshop.
-Both members and non-members are welcome.
+OWASP NIE Student Chapter conducted its chapter meetup where we discussed and planned upcoming activities for the next semester and reviewed the month in application security.
+We also finalized the plan for our next hands-on workshop.
+We had a huge attendance of both members and non-members.

-## Past Meetings/Events

 **Chapter Meetup**\
 **Date & Time:** 8th July 2024, 9:00am IST\